Brucheion/Brucheion/README.md

 ![loginChooseProvider](static/img/tutorial/loginChooseProvider.png)

-5. But please always use the same user name with the same login provider.
+5. You can only use the same user name with the same login provider.
 For example: if user Adri tries to login using his GitLab account, Brucheion will show an error message:

 ![loginUsernameInUse](static/img/tutorial/loginUsernameInUse.png)

-6. Likewise a new user can not be registered with an GitHub or GiLab account that is already in use.
+6. Likewise, a new user can not be registered with an GitHub or GitLab account that is already in use.

 ### View